 Perucchetti, 2019b, Trigger to determine the date of an object (https://github.com/perla4/PostgreSQL-trigger-to-calculate-the-maximum-span).

-Pernicka, E., 2011, A short history of provenance analysis of archaeological metal objects, in I bronzi del Garda: valorizzazione delle collezioni di bronzi preistorici di uno dei più importanti centri metallurgici dell’Europa del II millennio a.C. (ed.
-A. Aspes), 27-37.

 Pollard, M., 2018.
 Beyond Provenance: New Approaches to Interpreting the Chemistry of Archaeological Copper Alloys, Leuven University Press.

 Pollard, A.M., 2013, From Bells to Cannon.
 The Beginnings of Archaeological Chemistry in the Eighteenth Century, Oxford journal of archaeology, 32(3), 335-341.